-Meet Lauren Keeton, a Groom that has spent a lot of time on planes, trains, and automobiles when it comes to horses.
+Meet Lauren Donahoo, a Groom that has spent a lot of time on planes, trains, and automobiles when it comes to horses.
 You may recall the recent Olympics in London?
 Lauren was there.
 Now she’s Grooming in SoCal, and she somehow managed to squeak in writing this great piece for you guys.

 So here we go!

 -How long have you been a Groom, and in what discipline(s) do you work?
 How did you get your start?

 I have been a professional groom now for roughly 2-3 years.
 That is, I have been paid as a groom for that long – I am a firm believer that every horseperson directly involved with competing should know EXACTLY what goes into making it happen on the groom’s end.
 It took a really long time for it to occur to me that someone got to be a professional rider without first being a groom, but in reality, that is rarely the case.
 I worked my way through my equine education, riding anything I could get my hands on, garnering a few ribbons at some shows, earning more rides, starting and backing youngsters, and starting to teach lessons.
 Grooming at shows came with the territory of working in training barns, so I was always eager to pick up some extra money braiding and tacking up at shows.
 I was in the middle of my Masters program at William Woods when a particular ad caught my attention and never let go.